jupyter/docker-stacks/docs/contributing/packages.md

 ## Outdated packages

-In order to help identifying packages that can be updated you can use the following helper tool.
+In order to help to identify packages that can be updated you can use the following helper tool.
 It will list all the packages installed in the `Dockerfile` that can be updated -- dependencies are filtered to focus only on requested packages.